GitHub Pages

 To practice using Git, GitHub pages and Markdown we can contribute to a GitHub pages site.
 Pair up in groups of two (or more if needed) and do the exercises below together.

-Once you are ready to commit, enter a short commit message, select “Create a new branch for this commit and start a pull request” and press “Propose file change” to avoid commiting directly to the main branch.
+5. Once you are ready to commit, enter a short commit message, select “Create a new branch for this commit and start a pull request” and press “Propose changes” to avoid commiting directly to the main branch.

 This whole process of making a fork and a pull request might seem a bit cumbersome.
 Try to think of why it was needed?
 And why it’s called “pull request”?